 Readmissions at hospitals serving a high proportion of disadvantaged patients can be higher because discharged patients have limited access to food, medication, and follow-up care.
 A rate higher than the national average results in CMS reducing Medicare reimbursement.

 The new law will redistribute the penalties across a greater number of hospitals, says Neil Smiley, CEO at Loopback Analytics, a healthcare consulting group based in Dallas.
 That means there will be winners and losers.

 “Folks that thought they were in great shape and not subject to any readmission penalties are likely to have a rude awakening as risk gets redistributed from hospitals that have a high dual-eligible population to those that don’t,” Smiley says.
 “Those that have been really struggling with readmissions may be able to sit back and realize it’s no longer as much of a problem.”

-Inner city hospitals and those with a high teaching component have been most unfairly affected the penalties, so they are likely to benefit the most.
-More affluent hospitals will find that their target for readmissions has suddenly been lowered, requiring steps to stay below the national average, he says.
+Inner-city hospitals and those with a high teaching component have been most unfairly affected the penalties, so they are likely to benefit the most.
+More affluent hospitals will find their target for readmissions has suddenly been lowered, requiring steps to stay below the national average, he says.